“It has been 26.5 years since I left my homeland. It is time for me to return home.”

 1 June 2021

 I am completing the additional data requested by the Ministry of Education, Culture, Research, and Technology.
-This letter is being sent by the Ministry to the Rector of UM.
+The Ministry is sending this letter to the Rector of UM.

 1 July 2021